 Due to the interconnectivity and trans-regional nature of sustainable development issues, as outlined in the context of the SBAs above, Earth observations in cold regions are important for realizing the 2030 Agenda and achieving the SDGs in all regions of the planet.
 Cold region Earth observations are essential for sustainable development everywhere, particularly with regard to issues surrounding water, food, health, climate, energy and biodiversity.

 Further, SDG targets are also of concern to people living in cold regions and thus many indicators affect related countries and communities.
 The table below highlights some of the approved SDG indicators for which cold regions Earth observations will be essential for monitoring.
-GEOCRI will work to coordinate Earth observation efforts in cold regions to of progress for these indicators and others.
+GEOCRI will work to coordinate Earth observation efforts in cold regions to ensure effective tracking and monitoring of progress for these indicators and others.